Vascular Neurology Fellowship

 In addition to the patients reporting to our emergency department, the University of Maryland Medical Center is a tertiary referral center, and receives stroke consultations from throughout the region.
 We provide remote backup to many community hospital emergency departments for acute stroke decision making, including administration of IV tPA.

-Patients who may benefit from further specialized care including intra-arterial thrombolysis and thrombectomy are transferred for further evaluation and management.
+Patients who may benefit from further specialized care including intra-arterial thrombectomy are transferred for further evaluation and management.
 We also frequently receive consultations and transfers of complicated stroke patients where etiology or management require more work-up and specialty input than is available at referring centers.

 Neuro Intensive Care